synnaxlabs/synnax/docs/tech/rfc/0011-230401-alamos-instrumentation.md

 Instead, I'm focused on describing the specific requirements for each.
 These requirements are not organized by type, but rather by grouping of related requirements.
-For example, all three types require some means of persistence; the persistence requirements for each are grouped together.
+For example, all three types need some means of persistence; the persistence requirements for each are grouped together.

 ## 4.1 - Distribution